mdavids/rfc/content/draft-davids-forsalereg-15.md

 ### Format, Syntax and Initial Assignments

-The sub-registry entries consist of content tags as defined in (#abnf) and (#tagdefs) and the initial set is as follows:
+The sub-registry entries consist of "_for-sale Content Tags" as defined in (#abnf) and (#tagdefs) and the initial set is as follows:

 Tag Name | Reference | Status | Description